dchampion/shared-mutable-state/README.md

  </pre>

 #### Analysis
-The key difference between the <code>Syncrhonized</code> strategy and that of the previous two is the presence of the <code>synchronized</code> keyword in the definition of its <code>next()</code> method.
+The key difference between the <code>Synchronized</code> strategy and that of the previous two is the presence of the <code>synchronized</code> keyword in the definition of its <code>next()</code> method.
 The complete absence of intersections and collisions suggests this is a thread-safe state-transition strategy, and it is.

-Synchronizing a method in this way gaurantees <i>mutually exclusive</i> access to its body, thereby enforcing the atomicity of all the operations within it.
+Synchronizing a method in this way guarantees <i>mutually exclusive</i> access to its body, thereby enforcing the atomicity of all the operations within it.
 When a thread calls the synchronized <code>next()</code> method, it locks access to it, forcing any other thread that calls <code>next()</code> to wait until the owning thread releases the lock.
+Further, synchronization guarantees that state changes made in one thread are visible to all other threads after the state change has occurred.

 This type of synchronization is known as <i>intrinsic</i> locking, because it is a built-in feature of the language.